sandervanbree/braintime/README.md

 We provide three sources of evidence for the toolbox.
 A simulated dataset, a rodent intracranial dataset, and a human EEG dataset. `braintime` includes the script used to generate the simulated dataset.
 Toying around with it is a great way to both get a feel for the toolbox, and see its effects.
 Check out [bt_dipsim](dipolesimulation/bt_dipsim.m), change some parameters to your liking, and run it through the `braintime` pipeline to see that the toolbox accounts for clock and brain time disharmony.
 Details on the rodent and human evidence will be addd to our manuscript.

 ### Which cutmethod to choose?
+At the start of trials, `braintime` repeats original data samples until the phase of the warping signal aligns with the stationary signal (see paragraph 1.5).
+This takes a while, depending on their disharmony.
+This data repetition may cause an artefact in further analyses, called a "first cycle artefact".
+In `braintime`'s _periodicity analysis_ operation for example, you can sometimes see a stretched out pattern of low or high classification with no periodicity.
+Most often, this artefact is very small, and unlikely to alter subsequent analyses.
+Hence, `braintime`'s default option under [bt_analyzesources](warpingsource/bt_analyzesources.m) is ```cfg.cutmethod = 'consistenttime'```.
+This default method is called ```consistenttime``` because the toolbox warps exactly to the specified time window of interest.

+To the extent the first cycle artefact is predicted to be an issue for further analyses, you may decide to remove it by selecting ```cfg.cutmethod = 'cutartefact'``` under [bt_analyzesources](warpingsource/bt_analyzesources.m).
+With this parameter, `brainime` warps a little bit of time before and after the specified time window of interest before it is removed in later steps.
+This makes it so the data reptition segment is removed from the final data.
+The downside to this method is that the warped data will comprise more (or less) than the specified time window of interest.

+Finally, there's one more thing to consider here. `braintime` allocates data samples to cycles depending on the warping path.
+As the two cutmehods comprise warping to a different length of data, there may be variations in which data sample is considered part of which cycle.
+To check how each method allocates data to cycles, check out [tutorial 8](tutorial/tutorial8_checkallocation.m)

+In short, the upside of ```cfg.cutmethod = 'consistenttime'``` is that the warped data will exactly of the specified time window, but its downside is a first cycle artefact.
+In contrast, the upside of ```cfg.cutmethod = 'curartefact'``` is that the warped data will not contain a first cycle artefact, but its downside is that the data's time may not exactly match the specified window.
+The methods may vary in which data they allocate to which cycle.

 ### Is it circular to warp to warping sources obtained from my clock time data?